DanielVonRauchhaupt/socket_fips/experiments/README.md

 # Directories
--  `measurements-vonRauchhaupt` contains all measurements conducted for the bachelor thesis of Daniel von Rauchhaupt
+-  `final-measurements_vonRauchhaupt` contains all measurements conducted for the bachelor thesis of Daniel von Rauchhaupt

 Remnants from Paul Raatschens bachelor thesis
 -  `final-measurements` contains the data for the measurements presented in the thesis